Evidence of a dibaryon spectrum in coherent $\pi^0\pi^0 d$ photoproduction at forward deuteron angles: Results and interpretation

 \subsection{Proposed sequential dibaryon decay for $W > 2500$\,MeV}

 For $W$ higher than 2500\,MeV, a double peaking structure is observed in the $\pi^0 d$ invariant mass (fig.~\ref{fig:pidmass} (left panels)),which is similar to what was observed by the ELPH Collaboration~\cite{ishikawa19}, where it was interpreted as an isovector dibaryon with a mass of $2140 \pm 11$\,MeV/c$^2$ and a width of $91\pm 11$\,MeV/c$^2$ from the decay of an isoscalar dibaryon.
-This is depicted in Fig.~\ref{fig:seqdecay}(b), where the $N(1680) N$ and $\Delta N$ configurations are proposed as dibaryons in the sequential decay.
-The reaction mechanism was input to the BGOOD simulation where the mass and width of the isoscalar dibaryon was varied until a comparison to the real data over multiple $W$ intervals achieved a minimal $\chi^2$.
+This is depicted in Fig.~\ref{fig:seqdecay}(b), where the $N^{*}N$ and $\Delta N$ configurations are proposed as dibaryons in the sequential decay.
+This reaction mechanism was input to the BGOOD simulation where the mass and width of the isoscalar dibaryon was varied until a comparison to the real data over multiple $W$ intervals achieved a minimal $\chi^2$.
 Shown in fig.~\ref{fig:pidmass} (left panels) as the blue line with an additional phase space contribution in green, a mass of 2117\,MeV/c$^2$ and a width of 20\,MeV/c$^2$ proved optimal.
 The higher energy broader peak is the reflection of the uncorrelated $\pi^0 d$ combination.
-A systematic uncertainty of 10\,MeV/c$^2$ is attributed to the mass due to the energy calibration the BGO Rugby Ball.
+A systematic uncertainty of 10\,MeV/c$^2$ is attributed to the mass due to the energy calibration of the BGO Rugby Ball.
 The mass is comparable to the mass of 2140\,MeV/c$^2$ determined by the ELPH collaboration when accounting for the statistical and systematic uncertainties in both measurements.

 The measured 20\,MeV/c$^2$ width of the dibaryon candidate is approximately the same as the experimental $\pi^0 d$ mass resolution and can therefore be considered an upper limit.
 This is much narrower than the width of 91\,MeV/c$^2$ reported by the ELPH collaboration, which cannot be accounted for in this data and cannot give a satisfactory fit.
 The fact that the peak is below the $N\Delta$ threshold and is much narrower than the $\Delta$ may suggest this is a genuine dibaryon state.
-It is worth noting a similar peak with a mass of 2130\,MeV/c$^2$ and width 50\,MeV/c$^2$ was observed in the $\pi^+d$ system in previous bubble chamber data but with limited statistics~\cite{brunt68}, where it was also suggested to be a $\pi d$ resonance.
-Alternative mechanisms however can not be excluded at present, and may yet explain the small deviation in mass and significantly different width of the observed structure.
+Similarly to the ELPH measurement however, a phase distribution for each of the decays was assumed, which does not take into account angular momentum and a properly coupled two $\pi^0$ system, the dynamics of which may affect the $\pi^0 d$ invariant mass distributions.
+These reasons and alternative mechanisms may yet explain the small deviation in mass and significantly different width of the observed structure.